Nuclear option: Procedure to invoke the nuclear option

 The PRESIDENT pro tempore.
 The decision of the Chair is not sustained.

 The PRESIDENT pro tempore. *** Under the precedent set by the Senate today, November 21, 2013, the threshold for cloture on nominations, not including those to the Supreme Court of the United States, is now a majority.
 That is the ruling of the Chair.

 Once the presiding officer rules on the point of order, if the underlying question is nondebatable, any appeal is decided without debate.
 A simple majority is needed to sustain a decision of the chair.
 As the appeal is nondebatable, there is no supermajority requirement for cloture, as would be necessary for a proposition amending the rules.
 The presiding officer and the standing rule can therefore be overruled by a simple majority.
 This procedure establishes a new precedent that supersedes the plain text of the Standing Rules.
 These precedents will then be relied upon by future presiding officers in determining questions of procedure.

-The procedure may, for example, override requirements of Rule XXII, the cloture rule, in order to allow a filibuster to be broken without the usual 60-vote requirement.
+For example, the procedure may override requirements of Rule XXII, the cloture rule, in order to allow a filibuster to be broken without the usual 60-vote requirement.

 Background

 The 60-vote rule

 Originally, the Senate's rules did not provide for a procedure for the Senate to vote to end debate on a question so that it could be voted on, which opened the door to filibusters.
 In 1917, the Senate introduced a procedure to allow for ending debate (invoking cloture) with a two-thirds majority, later reduced in 1975 to three-fifths of the senators duly chosen and sworn (60 if there is no more than one vacancy).
 Thus, although a measure might have majority support, opposition from or absence by at least 41 senators can effectively defeat a bill by preventing debate on it from ending, in a tactic known as a filibuster.

 Since the 1970s, the Senate has also used a "two-track" procedure whereby Senate business may continue on other topics while one item is being filibustered.
 Since filibusters no longer require the minority to actually hold the floor and bring all other business to a halt, the mere threat of a filibuster has gradually become normalized.
 In the modern Senate, this means that most measures now typically requires 60 votes to advance, unless a specific exception limiting the time for debate applies.
 Changing Rule XXII to eliminate the 60-vote threshold is made difficult by the rules themselves.
-Rule XXII, paragraph 2, states that to end debate on any proposition "to amend the Senate rules [...] the necessary affirmative vote shall be two-thirds of the Senators present and voting".
+Rule XXII, paragraph 2, states that to end debate on any proposition "to amend the Senate rules ... the necessary affirmative vote shall be two-thirds of the Senators present and voting".
 If all senators vote, 67 votes are required to invoke cloture on a proposition to amend a rule.